 Dr. Sheldon G. Gross, MD is a pediatric neurologist in San Antonio, TX specializing in pediatric neurology.
-He graduated from University of Texas Health Science Center at San Antonio, School of Medicine in 1977 and has 48 years of experience.
-Dr. Sheldon G. Gross, MD is affiliated with University Health and UT Health San Antonio.
+He graduated from University of Texas Health Science Center at San Antonio, School of Medicine.
+Dr. Sheldon G. Gross, MD is affiliated with UT Health San Antonio and University Health.

 Facial Paralysis